 - Irish company Happenings use solar powered generator to run outdoor cinema events

 - A green alternative is a no-flush, compost toilet, such as those made by Thunderbox or Natural Event.
 Not only do compost toilets not require water, they are chemical free, odour free and reduce transportable waste by up to 90%.
 Compost toilets also produce an end product that is beneficial to the land, helping tackle the problem of soil infertility.
 Loowatt for example, works with utility companies to turn waste.

 - Wayward Plants rehome unwanted plants at the end of gardening festivals.
 They’re based in the UK.

-- Avoid all balloons and glitter.
-Instead consider something like this these shaped bubble clouds by Smile Cloud.
+- Avoid all balloons and glitter, even the biodegradable kind.
+Balloon wise these still take up to 2 years to degrade and most organic waste companies don’t want it in their brown bins.
+Instead, consider something like this these shaped bubble clouds by Smile Cloud.
 They’re based in the US but may open a Europe base if there’s enough interest.

 - Here is a fabulous cool alternative to fireworks; synchronised drones!

 - I made this category especially for RHP Events who organise hands-on energy workshops like making a smoothie by bike!

 A lot of these tips I gleamed from the lovely people in the Zero Waste Facebook group.
 If you’ve any more to add do please let me know below.